simont77/fakegato-history/README.md

 For Door and Motion you may want to add characteristic E863F11A for setting the time of last activation.
 Value is the number of second from reset of fakegato-history.
 You can get this time using the function getInitialTime()

 If your "weather" or "room" plugin don't send addEntry for a short time (supposedly less than 1h - need feedback), the graph will draw a straight line from the last data received to the new data received.
 Instead, if your plugin don't send addEntry for "weather" and "room" for a long time (supposedly more than few hours - need feedback), the graph will show "no data for the period".
-Take this in consideration if your sensor does not send entries if the difference from the previuos one is small, you will end up with holes in the history.
+Take this in consideration if your sensor does not send entries if the difference from the previous one is small, you will end up with holes in the history.
 This is not currently addresses by fakegato, you should add extra entries if needed.
 Note that if you do not send a new entry at least every 10 minutes, the average will be 0, and you will a zero entry.
 This will be fixed soon.

-### History Persistance
+### History Persistence

 It is possible to persist data to disk or to Google Drive to avoid loosing part of the history not yet downloaded by Eve on restart or system crash.
 Data is saved every 10min for "weather" and "room", on every event and every 10 minutes for "door" and "motion", on every event for other types.

 #### File System
-In order to enable persistance on local disk, when instantiating the FakeGatoHistoryService, the third argument become an object with these attributes:
+In order to enable persistence on local disk, when instantiating the FakeGatoHistoryService, the third argument become an object with these attributes:
 ```
 this.loggingService = new FakeGatoHistoryService(accessoryType, Accessory, {
 	size:length, 				// optional - if you still need to specify the length